Reviews, Best Prices, Comparisons, Expert Buying Guides

 Sensor Size Overview

-The sensor size refers to the physical dimensions of the image sensor within a digital camera.
-It is typically measured in millimeters and expressed as the width and height of the sensor.
-Sensor size directly impacts various aspects of image capture, including field of view, depth of field, noise levels, and dynamic range.
+The term “sensor size” indicates the actual size of the image sensor in a digital camera.
+It is usually given in millimeters and expressed as the width and height of the sensor.
+The sensor size has a big connection to capture the image in various ways like field of view, depth of field, noise levels, and dynamic range.

 Sensor Size of Nikon D3100

-The Nikon D3100 DSLR camera features an APS-C sized image sensor, which is commonly referred to as a “DX” sensor in Nikon’s terminology.
-The dimensions of the APS-C sensor in the Nikon D3100 are approximately 23.1mm x 15.4mm.
+The Nikon D3100 DSLR camera is equipped with an APS-C size image sensor that is also known as “DX” sensor according to Nikon’s nomenclature.
+The size of the APS-C sensor used in the Nikon D3100 is around 23.1mm x 15.4mm.

 Implications for Photography